Offline Sync

 Local Operations

-// Insert document locally
+// Save document locally (insert or update)

 "name": "Bob",